Fashion: Not a Very Modern Concept

 %D8%A8%D8%B1%D9%82%D8%B9

-The vastness and diversity are two important factors affecting Iranian local clothing alongside many other cultural aspects.
-As a country with deserts, Snowy Mountain tops, humid seasides, oak forests and fruit gardens, long rivers, and wide fields, it has enabled its inhabitants to experience diversity in every shape and form.
+The vastness and diversity of Iran have significantly influenced its local clothing styles, alongside many other cultural aspects.
+With deserts, snowy mountain tops, humid seashores, oak forests, fruit gardens, long rivers, and expansive fields, the inhabitants have experienced diversity in every shape and form.

-While in the south of Iran, in the city of Bandar-Abbas and the island of Qeshm women wear long dresses in bright colors with different depictions of flowers imprinted on them, the Lor women will wear vests and coats on their long dresses with colorful stripes quilted on them as they live on the mountainous parts of Iran almost at the west side of the country.
-Where in Bandar-Abbas and Qeshm, married women wear scarfs and specially made masks, the Lor women wear long woolen scarfs that cover their shoulders.
+In southern Iran, in the city of Bandar Abbas and the island of Qeshm, women wear long dresses in bright colors adorned with floral prints.
+Conversely, Lor women living in the mountainous western regions of Iran wear vests and coats over their long dresses featuring colorful quilted stripes.
+While married women in Bandar Abbas and Qeshm wear scarves and specially made masks, Lor women wear long woolen scarves that cover their shoulders.

 Shiraz Walking Food Tour 1